Skip to content

 }

 Tests break!
-The reason for the problem is that the command await page.getByText('second note') now returns a span element containing only text, and the button is outside of it.
+The reason for the problem is that the command await page.getByText('first note') now returns a span element containing only text, and the button is outside of it.

 One way to fix the problem is as follows: